Skip to content

 ๐ŸŒ Cultural Life & Support

-• Diwali, Eid, Lunar New Year campus events
+• Festivals: Diwali, Eid, Lunar New Year, Christmas events, campus gatherings.

 ๐Ÿ“Œ Final Tips Before You Apply

-• Prepare for TOEFL/IELTS and SAT/ACT/GRE depending on program level.
+• Prepare TOEFL/IELTS and SAT/ACT/GRE depending on program.

-• Stay updated via EducationUSA and the official university websites.
+• Stay updated via EducationUSA, official university websites, and online forums.

-• Connect with seniors or alumni via Facebook or LinkedIn.
+• Connect with seniors or alumni via social media platforms to get first-hand experience.

 Comments (0)